 Complaints shall normally be submitted in writing directly to the TLA's Equal Educational Opportunities Compliance Officer ("Compliance Officer") under the following federal laws: Title IX, Section 504, and the Americans with Disabilities Act.
-Please see Policy 400.19 for more information.
+Please request to view Policy 400.19 for more information.